mokpro/Askweet/README.md

-# Project - Phase I
+# Project - Phase 1
 A 2015 CS 410 - Text Information System project

 Twitter promotes high interactions among users.
 500 million tweets are produced per day and roughly 10% of these are questions tweeted by users.